 CAPABLE Program - the city has a new partner!
 CAPABLE, which stands for Community Aging in Place – Advancing Better Living for Elders, is operated by the Colorado Visiting Nurses Association.
 The program was developed by the Johns Hopkins University School of Nursing.
 Its goal is to allow older adults to remain in their homes longer, achieve better health outcomes, and decrease medical costs.
 The CAPABLE program provides 10 visits to the home: six with an occupational therapist and four with a nurse.
 If small physical changes are needed to improve the safety or accessibility of the home, CAPABLE will provide a handyperson to perform the work for free.
 Eligible seniors (65 and up) who income qualify should use the link on the right-hand side of this page to learn more and apply.

-Help for Homes - This program helps Thornton's low to moderate-income homeowners with minor home repairs that address health, safety, accessibility, and energy efficiency related repairs.
-Some common repairs this program assists with includes but is not limited to: installing new water heaters, installing new furnaces, roof repair, building wheelchair ramps, installing accessible showers, plumbing repairs, and electrical repairs.
-Contact Community Connections at 720-977-5800 or Housing@ThorntonCO.gov to learn more.
-The application can be found here.
+Help for Homes (Two-Year Waiting List) - This program helps Thornton's low to moderate-income homeowners with minor home repairs that address health, safety, accessibility, and energy efficiency-related repairs.
+Some common repairs this program assists with include but is not limited to: installing new water heaters, installing new furnaces, roof repair, building wheelchair ramps, installing accessible showers, plumbing repairs, and electrical repairs.
+There is currently a two-year waiting list for this program.
+To be added to this list contact Community Connections at 720-977-5800 or Housing@ThorntonCO.gov to learn more.

 Energy and Water Efficiency Resources